RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psqlpac/README.md

    - The script creates the enterprise server instances in the `BANKPAC1` and `BANKPAC2` subdirectories of this project.
    - The script creates the enterprise server instances by using (almost exclusively) the ESCWA Admin API.
    - A single command-line utility, `caspcrd`, is used to create the default IBM CICS resource definition file.
-   - The script configures the enterprise server instances for use with JCL and with the catalogued VSAM datasets.
+   - The script configures the enterprise server instances for use with JCL and with the catalogued VSAM datasets. <!-- the original text was: "instances configured for use with JCL and the VSAM datasets are catalogued"  -->
    - The enterprise server instances are configured as 64-bit servers and can be reconfigured to deploy a 32-bit server (see the next section).
    - The enterprise server instances use pre-built application modules.
-   - Two ODBC system data sources called `PG.MASTER`, `PG.VSAM`, `PG.CROSSREGION` and `PG.REGION` are created.<!-- Two sources with four names - is some part of the text missing here? -->
+   - ODBC system data sources, called `PG.MASTER`, `PG.VSAM`, `PG.CROSSREGION` and `PG.REGION`, are created. <!-- In the original sentence, it said Two sources with four names are created - is some part of the text missing here? -->
    - The VSAM data is uploaded to the database by using `dbfhdeploy add` commands.
    - The server instances are configured to use the Rocket Database File Handler (MFDBFH):
         - The credentials vault is populated with database credentials (using the `mfsecretsadmin` command).